-During our intensive Easter revision courses the small class size of less than 12 students allows tutors to provide individualised support to all.
+During our intensive Easter revision courses the small class size of 10 students or less allows our tutors to provide individualised support to all.

 Prior to each course students have the opportunity to inform the tutor of the specific areas they wish to focus on and this will dictate the direction of the course.

 St Mary's University, Twickenham.

 A 4 day intensive revision course which aims to provide second year A Level students with the knowledge, exam technique and confidence to fully achieve their potential in the summer English Literature exam.